 4. Solid biblical teaching:

 Clear Bible teaching is absolutely essential in leading people to salvation and growth in sanctification.
 Teens need more than lessons on felt needs.
 We desire to cultivate an appetite for the meat of God’s Word and an expectation that teens will engage in meaningful study of the Scriptures.
 While being sensitive to the levels of comprehension at any given age, we must guard against “dumbing down” the Bible.
-In our official instruction of SCBC teens we seek to provide teachers who are spiritually qualified and skilled in communicating and applying the Word of God.
-To insure biblical integrity, any curricula must be approved by the elders.
+In our official instruction of SCBC teens, we seek to provide teachers who are spiritually qualified and skilled in communicating and applying the Word of God.
+To ensure biblical integrity, any curricula must be approved by the elders.

 We want to motivate our young people to view themselves as part of the entire body of Christ, not a youth group.
 We desire to foster a mindset in our young people that enthusiastically serves and participates in whatever the church is doing even if it is not specifically designed for teens.